Are your ears drawing attention for the wrong reasons? Ear surgery can restore balance, symmetry, and confidence — for both children and adults.

 Among all facial features, the ears are uniquely positioned — literally and figuratively — to shape how others perceive us and how we see ourselves.
 Ears that project too far from the head, sit unevenly, carry an unusual contour, or bear the marks of an old injury have a way of becoming the focal point of a face rather than a quiet, balanced part of it.
 For children especially, this can translate into unwanted attention at school and a loss of confidence during some of the most formative years of their lives.

 Dr. Robinson recommends otoplasty — cosmetic ear surgery, sometimes referred to as ear pinning — to patients across all age groups whose ears create aesthetic imbalance, whether through excessive projection, irregular shape, asymmetry, or structural irregularities present from birth.
-Make an appointment with Dr. Robinson by phone, email, or filling out this form to discuss how this surgery will help you achieve your individual aesthetic objectives.

 Each ear is unique in terms of its position, anatomy, and type of issue.
 For this reason, before discussing any surgical strategy, Dr. Robinson starts with a comprehensive, leisurely conversation.
 He will review your medical history, carefully examine the shape and position of each ear, and take note of any asymmetry between the two.
 Photographs are typically taken at this stage to aid in planning.

-From there, Dr. Robinson will walk you through the surgical approach he recommends for your specific anatomy and the goals you’ve described.
+From there, Dr. Robinson will walk you through the surgical approach he recommends for your specific anatomy and the goals you've described.
 He will set clear, honest expectations — explaining what the procedure can achieve, what the recovery looks like, and how the final result will integrate with the overall proportions of your face.
-In many cases, he may recommend addressing both ears even when only one appears to need correction, as this produces the most balanced and naturally symmetrical outcome.
-Every recommendation he makes is rooted in your individual anatomy and your personal aesthetic goals, not a one-size-fits-all approach.

 Ear surgery typically requires one to two hours and can be performed at Robinson Facial Plastic Surgery or at Pacific Hills Surgery Center.
-Dr. Robinson uses a local anesthetic with a mild sedative for older patients and teenagers, and general anesthesia for younger children, to ensure comfort and safety throughout the procedure.
+Dr. Robinson uses local anesthetic with mild sedation for older patients and teenagers, and general anesthesia for younger children.

-At the close of surgery, Dr. Robinson will apply a soft protective wrap over the treated ear or ears.
-This dressing serves two purposes: shielding the surgical site and maintaining the ears in their corrected position during the initial stages of healing.
-Most patients wear this wrap for approximately one to two weeks, and some are advised to use a supportive headband during nighttime hours for added protection as recovery continues.
+At the close of surgery, a soft protective wrap is applied over the treated ear or ears — shielding the surgical site and maintaining the ears in their corrected position during the initial stages of healing.

 Tenderness and mild swelling around the ears and sides of the face are normal in the first day or two following surgery, and are straightforwardly managed with the pain relief options Dr. Robinson recommends.
 You will need to avoid resting on your ears or applying pressure to the area until healing has progressed sufficiently — typically around a week.
-Most patients are able to return to their normal daily schedule within four to five days, with the all-clear for moderate activity coming shortly after.
-Strenuous exercise and contact sports should be set aside for several weeks to allow complete healing without disruption.
-Dr. Robinson will guide you through each stage of recovery with detailed aftercare instructions and scheduled check-ins to track your progress.

 The transformation achieved through ear surgery becomes apparent almost immediately once the protective dressing is removed.
 What patients typically notice first is not just the changed position of the ears, but the way the face reads as a whole — more balanced, more proportionate, and no longer dominated by a single feature that previously drew unwanted attention.
-Because the surgical incisions are placed in natural, concealed folds, visible scarring is minimal and continues to fade in the weeks following the procedure.

 This website does not contain medical advice and the use of this website does not create a physician/patient relationship between you and Robinson Facial Plastic Surgery.
 The photographs of models displayed on this web site are for decorative purposes only.
 See before & after photos for possible results.